 Where To Go Fossil Hunting in Virginia?

 Throughout Virginia, there are a few key hotspots to find some pretty incredible fossils.
 Some of these areas, like Sharktooth Island, require a special permit before you can collect, as they are private property.
-Remember; it’s entering private property without permission is trespassing, and you can be arrested for doing so.
+Remember, entering private property without permission is trespassing, and you can be arrested for doing so.
 If you’re looking for a fun, family friendly, area to hunt for fossils then look no further!
-These 3 spots are some of the best in the whole country to look for fossils at.
+These 3three spots are some of the best in the whole country to look for fossils.

-1) Chippokes State Park: This state park, located on the James River instead of the Potomac, is actually one of the oldest continually farmed plantations in the country.
-In service since 1619, the park offers a mixture of modern and bygone recreational activities, including a campground, as well as an Olympic-sized swimming pool, areas for horseback riding, picnics, and more.
-The real catch about the Chippokes State Park is its proximity to the James River.
+1) Chippokes State Park: This state park, located on the James River, is actually one of the oldest continually farmed plantations in the country.
+In existence since 1619, Chippokes offers a mixture of modern and bygone recreational activities, including a campground, as well as an Olympic-sized swimming pool, areas for horseback riding, picnics, and more.
+The real draw of Chippokes State Park is its proximity to the James River.
 Right off the shore of the park, you’re nearly guaranteed to find an abundance of Chesapecten Jeffersonius — the giant scallop.
 Be sure to check the calendar!
-The Chippokes State Park frequently offers guided fossil walks, which are geared at getting the whole family out to enjoy the fun.
+Chippokes State Park frequently offers guided fossil walks, which are geared at getting the whole family out to enjoy the fun.

 3) Shark Tooth Island: Found in Montross, Virginia, Shark Tooth Island is more formerly known as Hollis Island.
 This tiny little island is PRIVATELY OWNED, so be sure to speak request a permit before going.
 You can reach the owners by phone at 804-472-3416.
 Once you have secured your permit you’re free to anchor your boat and start scouring the shoreline, the sandy sections, and the marshy areas for Miocene Epoch fossils, which are millions of years old!
 In particular, at Shark Tooth Island, you’re very likely to encounter fossilized shark teeth (obviously), porpoise teeth, plenty of shells and vertebrates, and even stingray dental plates!
 The shark teeth that give this island its name tend to come from Tiger Sharks, Hammerheads, and the Sand Shark.
 If you’re lucky, you’ll also find teeth from the extinct Megalodon, which can easily be as big as your hands.
 This region is so fossil-rich that you’re more than likely going to find dozens of fossils and teeth within a few minutes of searching.
 To help organize the volume of finds you may get, check out this resource that documents all the different types of shark teeth in both Maryland and Virginia.